Lip enhancement: It’s come a long way, baby

 Dr. Downie has a great deal of experience expertly injecting Restylane for natural looking lip enhancement.
 The procedure can be done “stand alone,” or as part of a customized makeover including Botox, dermal fillers, and skin rejuvenation techniques.

 There’s no need to bite your lip with hesitation – schedule a consultation with Dr. Downie to find out if Restylane is right for you.
-Call image Dermatology® today at (973) 509-6900.
+Call image Dermatology ® P.C. today at (973) 509-6900.